v3locide/5G-UPF-Scaling/README.md

 - UERANSIM failing to get an IP from the 5G network.
 - Failed pings from UERANSIMs and their respective UPFs.
 - Connection timeouts with iperf.

+## Deme:
+- I made a demo video so you can see how the UPF scaling works: https://youtu.be/vMBYiu13dcg